 Tip #4: Look at your options

 If you have to move, consider your options.
 Like real estate, moving companies and services have been deemed essential services, but that doesn’t mean you have to use them.
-Non-disabled individuals who don’t need help lifting things may want to consider renting a moving pod to reduce contact with others.
+Non-disabled individuals who don’t need help lifting things may want to consider renting a moving container to reduce contact with others.

 Should you need to use a moving company to help with the move, you’ll want to do your homework here, too.
 “Some moving companies are conducting business, and others are not.
 To make my clients’ lives a little easier, I have a list of moving companies that are operational they can call,” Janice Egan, who works with 77% more single-family homes than the average agent in her area in New York, shares.